Categories

 People ask me questions about the web site, the pots, the clay, the potters, or the process of forming clay.
 Often, they want to know how they can obtain MoonRiver Pottery products.
 Many want to understand what is so “soulful” about ceramics, anyway?

-Below, I address these and other good questions about MoonRiver Pottery and Ceramics
+Below, I address these and other questions about

 Pottery has never been my day job, which makes a significant difference in how and when I approach my work in the studio.
 A professional, production potter or ceramic artist has pressures I never have or will have.
 Work in my studio is very therapeutic and I find I am increasingly obsessed with it, so I must need lots of therapy.
 Semi-retirement helps me to feel free to make ceramic pots and other clay objects at my leisure without putting the burden of providing a living on it.